Why (Canadian band)

-Why is a Canadian Alternative Rock band from Winnipeg, Manitoba that has had several national hits and has done much fundraising for non-profits.
+WHY is a Canadian Alternative Rock band from Winnipeg, Manitoba.

-Formed in 1993, Why released its first album The Naked Soul in 1994.
-Their most recent album was The Leap (2013), with singles "Weep" and "Do It Scared."
+Formed in 1995, WHY released its first album The Naked Soul.

-WHY had two hit singles from the album Red (2007), "The Surface" and "Red".
+WHY had two singles from the album Red (2007), "The Surface" and "Red".
 The latter song was song of the year on Winnipeg radio station KICK FM.

-WHY received attention with its video and hit single "Prisoner of Hope" in 2010.
+Their most recent album was Despite All Of The Darkness (2019), with singles "Repair The Breach", "Not The End", "Slivers".